 Social competence and environment

-The Leiden Consortium on Individual Development (L-CID) is a large-scale longitudinal intervention study in which 500 families with same-sex twins are followed over a six year period.
+The Leiden Consortium on Individual Development (L-CID) is an ongoing large-scale longitudinal intervention study in which 500 families with same-sex twins are followed over a six year period.
+L-CID was initiated at Leiden University and is now a collaborative project between Erasmus University Rotterdam (PI: Eveline Crone), Leiden University (PI: Lara Wierenga) and VU University Amsterdam (PI: Marian Bakermans-Kranenburg).

-Our collaborators: L-CID is embedded within the department of Developmental Psychology at Leiden University (Eveline Crone) and the section Clinical Child and Development Studies at VU University Amsterdam (Marian Bakermans-Kranenburg).
-Marinus van IJzendoorn is involved as scientific advisor (Erasmus University Rotterdam and Cambridge University UK).
+Our collaborators work at the section Clinical Child and Development Studies at VU University Amsterdam (Prof. dr. Marian Bakermans-Kranenburg, Jana Runze, Laura Kolijn).
+Prof. dr. Marinus van IJzendoorn is involved as scientific advisor (Cambridge University UK and Erasmus University Rotterdam).